vedph/cadmus_doc/deploy/hosting.md

 If you want to start with empty databases, set `Seed:ItemCount` to 0.
 In this way, databases will be created empty, which is usually what is desired in a true editing environment.

+### How Many Databases?

+Cadmus uses a number of MongoDB and MySql databases.
+At a minimum, they are:

+- 1 MongoDB database for data.
+- 1 MongoDB database for user accounts.
+- 1 MongoDB database for auditing.
+- 1 MySql database for real-time data indexing.

+Anyway, depending on the Docker stack, more databases might be used.
+For instance, in Cadmus _Itinera_ we add another MySql database to hold a project-wide, centrialized bibliography.

 ## Security

 The source code and Docker scripts include some default, dummy values for sensitive data like connection strings, user accounts, etc. It is imperative that you change all these settings before deploying a Cadmus based solution.